Kengo Miyazono / 宮園健吾

 My main research areas are philosophy of mind, philosophy of psychology, and philosophy of psychiatry.
 I explore philosophical and psychological questions about belief, imagination, delusion, rationality/irrationality, and normality/abnormality.

 I am an associate professor of philosophy at Hokkaido University.
-Previously, I was an associate professor at Hiroshima University, a research fellow at University of Birmingham, a visiting student at Yale and MIT, and a graduate student at University of Tokyo.
+Previously, I was an associate professor at Hiroshima University, a research fellow at University of Birmingham as well as Keio University, a visiting student at Yale and MIT, and a graduate student at University of Tokyo.

 I am an editorial member of Philosophical Psychology, Philosophical Explorations, and the blog Imperfect Cognitions.